notaryproject/specifications/specs/trust-store-trust-policy.md

   - **`trustedIdentities`**(*array of strings*): This REQUIRED property specifies a set of identities that the user trusts.
 For X.509 PKI, it supports list of elements/attributes of the signing certificate's subject.
 For more information, see [identities constraints](#trusted-identities-constraints) section.
 A value `*` is supported if user trusts any identity (signing certificate) issued by the CA(s) in `trustStore`.

 ##### Version 2.0
 Version 2.0 adds support of timestamp countersignature verification in addition to version 1.0.
+Version 2.0 also provides trust source support for `trustedIdentities` and optimizes the format of `trustStores` to match the upgraded `trustedIdentities` field.

 - **`version`**(*string*): This REQUIRED property is the version of the trust policy.
 This value MUST be `2.0` for version 2.0 trust policy.
 - **`trustPolicies`**(*string-array of objects map*): This REQUIRED property represents a collection of trust policies.